-of India's exports.25 Today, Rajasthan has an opportunity to increase its exports by adapting to the changing global scenario.
-Under the 'Made in China 2025' policy, China is aiming to move out of low-cost manufacturing into high value-added technology and innovation.26 Its rising wages potentially reduce its competitiveness.
-Meanwhile, the US is threatening to impose tariffs on China.27
+Currently, Rajasthan accounts for only 1.8% of India's exports.23 Today, Rajasthan has an opportunity to increase its exports by adapting to the changing global scenario.
+Under the 'Made in China 2025' policy, China is aiming to move out of low-cost manufacturing into high value-added technology and innovation.24 Its rising wages potentially reduce its competitiveness.
+Meanwhile, the US is threatening to impose tariffs on China.25

 This confluence of developments presents opportunities for Rajasthan.
-Higher exports will both increase average wages, and promote formalisation.28 Rajasthan could aim to attract Chinese know-how and capital.
+Higher exports will both increase average wages, and promote formalisation.26 Rajasthan could aim to attract Chinese know-how and capital.
 This can enable the creation of large-scale industrial units targeting both the domestic and foreign markets.
-The establishment of the ELCINA (Industry Association) Electronics Manufacturing Cluster in Bhiwadi in 2016 was a step in the right direction and it needs to be taken forward to attract Chinese electronics manufacturers of mobile phones, telecom, medical and defence electronics equipment.
-In this connection, giving land for an industrial estate to the Chinese near Bhiwadi may be considered, which would include residential, social and recreational facilities.

 The availability of skilled labour is a key constraint in the growth of industry.
-Considering the very low participation of women in manufacturing, providing safe transportation as well as safe housing for women workers in and around industrial zones will promote the availability of skilled and unskilled labour.29 In this connection, the existing scheme of the Ministry of Women and Child Development for Working Women's Hostels and Childcare Centres, needs to be greatly enhanced by the use of duly incentivised private investments.
+Considering the very low participation of women in manufacturing, providing safe transportation as well as safe housing for women workers in and around industrial zones will promote the availability of skilled and unskilled labour.27

 Given the availability of a large variety of metallic and non-metallic industrial minerals, there is a huge potential of mineral-based industries in Rajasthan.
-However, this should be done with due care both for the environment and for the health of the workers.30
+However, this should be done with due care both for the environment and for the health of the workers.28

 "Plug-and-Play" manufacturing facilities can help to create growth and generate employment.
 This involves the provision of industrial facilities with all required basic facilities such as electricity, water, and effluent treatment.
 There may also be space for accommodation for the workers.
-This eliminates the need for complicated and time-consuming process of land acquisition, or for entrepreneurs to spend their efforts and resources on setting up their own water supply, power backup, and effluent treatment facilities.
+This eliminates the need for complicated and timeconsuming process of land acquisition, or for entrepreneurs to spend their efforts and resources on setting up their own water supply, power backup, and effluent treatment facilities.
 Thus they can be especially useful for small and medium enterprises.
 Rajasthan already has provision for Plug-and-Play industrial facilities.
 However, these need to be made more effective.

-4 Services
+Services

-The services sector accounts for over 45% of Rajasthan's as of 2017-18.
-This sector has been the primary driver of growth, with a growth rate as high as 8.8% between 2011-12 and 2017-18, much higher than the aggregate growth rate of Rajasthan, 6.0%.31
+The services sector accounts for over 45% of Rajasthan's GSVA as of 2017-18.
+This sector has been the primary driver of growth, with a growth rate as high as 8.8% between 2011-12 and 2017-18, much higher than the aggregate growth rate of Rajasthan, 6.0%.29 Services in Rajasthan is driven primarily by tourism, which has been a large and powerful driver of growth.
+However, in recent years, the growth of services sector in Rajasthan has lagged that of India.